Materials-Data-Science-and-Informatics/dirschema/MANUAL.md

 3. Logical constraints `not`, `allOf`, `anyOf` and `oneOf` are evaluated.
 4. The `then` rule is evaluated on the path (possibly rewritten by `rewrite`), if present.

-Whenever a step fails, the evaluation of the current rule is aborted.
+Whenever one of these stages fails, the evaluation of the current rule is aborted.
 In the following, all available constraints and other keys are explained in more detail.

 ## DirSchema Rules